jd-0001/dca-backtester/README.md

 ### Ticker Selection
 ![](assets/ticker.png)

-Any ticker from the NYSE can be used.
+Any ticker available on yfinance can be used.

 ### Backtest Period
 ![](assets/period.png)

-You may backtest from any period, starting from `1962-01-02`, the earliest abailable `yfinance` data.
+You may backtest from any period, starting from `1962-01-02`.

 ### Initial Cash